barbraparrish120/notes/README.md

 In more detail:
 This quote emphasizes that before rushing to optimize parts of your code for speed or memory efficiency, ensure the code works correctly and is easy to understand.
 Over-optimization without data-driven insights can introduce unnecessary complexity and bugs, potentially causing more harm than good.
 Always measure performance with profiling tools to identify actual bottlenecks, rather than guessing where improvements are needed.
 Lastly, investing time in creating a solid architectural foundation usually results in better overall software quality and adaptability to future requirements, which indirectly contributes to better system performance.

+# 2024-01-08
+- Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
+By constantly updating your knowledge and skills, you will become a more valuable asset to your team or company, enabling you to solve complex problems and develop innovative solutions.

+Another important aspect of programming wise is understanding the principles of good programming practices, such as modularity, reuse, simplicity, readability, maintainability and testing.
+These principles will help you create clean, efficient, well-documented code that is easy to understand and maintain.
+Additionally, following these practices will reduce the risk of bugs and errors, leading to a better overall product.